dcwbrown/dwire-debug/ReadMe.md

 As well as reducing complexity (e.g. no special drivers), connecting directly to the DebugWIRE port is noticeably faster.

-##### FT232R hardware
+##### FT232R or CH340 hardware

-The debugger uses an FT232R USB serial adapter with RX connected directly to the DebugWIRE port, and TX connected through a diode.
+The debugger has been developed on an FT232R USB serial adapter with RX connected directly to the DebugWIRE port, and TX connected through a diode.
 I used an £8.26 Foxnovo FT232R based UART from amazon.co.uk.
 This board has jumper selectable 3.3V/5V operation and provides power rails, making it easy to program and debug an ATtiny out of circuit.

-@a-v-s also reports that he has successfully used a CH340 based adapter on ArchLinux (kernel version 4.12.8-2-ARCH) using the default driver (ch341).
+CH340 based adapters have also been tested successfully on Linux and Windows using tha standard OS drives.
+(Thanks to @a-v-s and @kadamski).

-(CP210x based UARTs don't support Windows/Linux APIs for selecting custom baud rates and I haven't had any success with them.
-Both the PL2303 based UARTS i have tried didn't work at all for any purpose - I don't know if a good PL2303 would work.)
+However CP210x based UARTs don't support Windows/Linux APIs for selecting custom baud rates and I haven't had any success with them.
+Nor have the PL2303 based UARTS I have tried worked for any purpose - I don't know if a good PL2303 would work.

-##### Wiring the FT232R adapter
+##### Wiring the adapter

 Connect the diode's cathode (the end marked with a line around it) to the UART txd line, and connect the diode's anode to the rxd line and to the DebugeWire